omar546/To-Do/README.md

 ## Installation

-you can try it by downloading it directly from <a href="https://www.mediafire.com/file/8g4r1orr3xtgupi/ToDo.apk/file">HERE</a>
+you can try it by downloading it directly from the releases